Sutherland Shire Libraries: History

 In 2013, free Wi-Fi was introduced at the Sutherland, Menai, Engadine, Miranda, Caringbah and Cronulla branches.
 A strategic planning document tabled by PricewaterhouseCoopers for Sutherland Shire Council in the same year recommended the closure of two library branches.

 In the lead-up to the 2015 state election, Sutherland Shire Council, as the governing body of Sutherland Shire Libraries, advocated for more state funding to be allocated for library services.

 In 2015, Sutherland Library bought a 3D printer and opened a library makerspace.
 Weekend hours for Sutherland and Cronulla were extended in the same year, by increasing use of volunteers.
 The library subscribed to the BorrowBox e-book service in 2015.
 Sutherland Shire Libraries won the 2015 LIAC Centre of Excellence Award for their partnership with the Sutherland Local Court and their Law Week activities.
 A justice of the peace help desk was offered at Cronulla library beginning in 2015.

+Fines for overdue books were abolished as of 2021.

 The central branch was proposed to move to Kirrawee as part of the South Village shopping centre, but this was later scrapped.
+A 'technology-focused library and community hub' is now planned to operate in the South Village complex, with a slated opening of April 2025.
+Opening hours for other libraries in the system were lowered to accommodate the new opening hours for the Kirrawee branch.
+As of the new plan, Sutherland Shire Libraries had 402 staffed hours across the system, placing it in the top 3 library systems in the state for opening hours.